codurance/site/src/_posts/2019-12-30-backstopjs-tutorial.md

 This describes a `visual_regression_tests` Docker container using the official `backstopjs` image, version `4.4.2`.
 The version can be left out, but it's important that it be there for repeatability.
 You can use Dependabot to keep it up-to-date by creating a Dockerfile for it (until [Dependabot adds Docker Compose support](https://github.com/dependabot/feedback/issues/82)), which is [described below](#customfonts).
 Of course, you should copy the latest version number from [the BackstopJS Docker image releases](https://hub.docker.com/r/backstopjs/backstopjs/builds) and use that; `4.4.2` may be outdated at time of reading.
 If you're using a Docker container for your website as well you should add a `link` entry to that container.

 The last part is the key; the volume configuration `./test/visual:/src`.
-This maps the local realtive path `./test/visual` to `/src` in the container.
+This maps the local relative path `./test/visual` to `/src` in the container.
 You may change `./test/visual` to any relative path you like, but `/src` must be constant because that is where BackstopJS will look inside the container for it's configuration.

 ### BackstopJS